Stella Maris Leverberg

-Stella Maris Raquel "Marilú" Leverberg (12 September 1962 – 3 January 2020), was an Argentinian politician.
+Stella Maris Raquel "Marilú" Leverberg (12 September 1962 – 3 January 2020), was an Argentine politician.
 She was a National Deputy for the province of Misiones and Secretary General of the local teaching union.

 Life

 Stella Maris Raquel Leverberg was born in Bonpland in Misiones Province in September 1962.
 She trained and became a teacher in Oberá.
 She married Enso Gomez and had three children.

 In 2007, she was a Front for the Renewal of Concord candidate for national deputy on a list led by Maurice Closs who was elected governor of the province.
 Marilú became a national deputy on 10 December 2007.
 In 2011 she was re-elected, a position she held until 2015.